facts about medici family

 Their connections strengthened the Medici Banking dynasty and helped protect their interests.

-Medici women like Catherine de’ Medici even became queens, bringing family influence into France’s highest levels of power.
+Medici women, such as Catherine de’ Medici, even became queens, bringing family influence to France’s highest levels of power.

 13. The family produced two queens of France, Catherine de’ Medici and Marie de’ Medici.